aws-samples/shopfloor-connectivity/docs/README.md

 In reality in most industrial environments OT and IT networks are not directly connected.
 Industrial devices are unlikely to connect to the public internet.
-Solutions that retrieve data from these devices and submit this machine data to a cloud service must be capable of handling this network separation, restrictions due to firewalls, proxies, DMZ’s and offline and/or intermittent connectivity.
+Solutions that retrieve data from these devices and submit this machine data to a cloud service must be capable of handling this network separation, restrictions due to firewalls, proxies, DMZ's and offline and/or intermittent connectivity.

-SFC is designed so that protocol adapters, the SFC Core and target adapters can be deployed as separate services in different networking or cloud environments The diagrams below show some of the possible deployment scenarios.
+SFC is designed so that protocol adapters, the SFC Core and target adapters can be deployed as separate services in different networking or cloud environments.
+The diagrams below show some of the possible deployment scenarios.